danniel1205/tech-notes/k8s/explore-leaderworkerset/readme.md

   directly to the target pod IP, bypassing proxy sidecars (like Envoy) and K8s service load-balancers (`kube-proxy`) to eliminate extra serialization hops.

-### Q3: Does a user's entire chat session (multi-turn conversation) have to stick to the same Prefill and Decode pods
+### Q2: Does a user's entire chat session (multi-turn conversation) have to stick to the same Prefill and Decode pods

-**No.** Between independent conversational turns (e.g., User types Prompt 1, gets Answer 1, then types Prompt 2), the system behaves statelessly:
+**No, but stickiness is actively enforced in production to maximize performance.**

-1. **Prompt Concatenation:** To maintain conversation memory, the application concatenates the entire chat history into a brand-new combined prompt for Turn 2.
+Statelessly, Turn 2 is a new request with a concatenated prompt that can be sent anywhere.
+However:

-2. **New Independent Request:** Turn 2 is scheduled as an entirely new request.
+1. **Inefficiency without Stickiness:** If Turn 2 is routed to a random Prefill/Decode pair, the prefix cache hits are missed, forcing the new prefill node to re-calculate the entire prompt history from scratch.
-   It can be dispatched to a completely different Prefill pod and a completely different Decode pod based on cluster load.
+2. **Prefix-Aware Routing:** Production schedulers (like `llm-d` or Mooncake) implement prefix-aware routing.
+They hash the prompt prefix and route the request to the **same Prefill node** (to hit its local Radix Cache in GPU memory) and the **same Decode node** (to reuse the already transferred history cache).

-3. **Stateful Handoff (Within the Turn):** Even though Turn 2 uses a completely new pair of pods, *during the handoff phase of Turn 2*, the new Prefill pod still requires a direct point-to-point connection to the newly assigned Decode pod to stream that turn's new KV-Cache.
+### Q3: Is the KV-Cache completely re-calculated from the entire history on every turn

-### Q4: Is the KV-Cache completely re-calculated from the entire history on every turn
+**Only if there is a cache miss.**

-**Yes, conceptually.** Because standard self-attention is stateless, each turn must process the entire combined history to evaluate the context, generating the corresponding KV-cache.
+If prefix-aware routing successfully hits the cache:

-* **Radix Cache Optimization:** Advanced engines (like vLLM) optimize this by caching previous KV-cache blocks in GPU memory (Radix Attention).
-If a new turn is routed to a pod that still holds the previous turn's cache blocks, it can re-use them and only compute the KV-cache for the newly appended prompt.
+* **Radix Cache Optimization:** The prefiller retrieves the history's KV cache locally from GPU VRAM (Radix Attention) and only computes the KV cache for the newly appended query tokens, avoiding history recomputation.
-  However, the complete combined KV-cache is still what's ultimately delivered to the Decode pod to run generation.
+* **Incremental Cache Transfer:** Instead of transferring the entire combined KV cache, advanced engines only push the **newly computed KV cache slice** to the decoder.
+The decoder then appends this new slice onto the history cache it already holds, eliminating redundant network transfer overhead.

 ---